 ESP 080.
 Intermediate ESL (6) places initial emphasis on the development of English language skills for everyday needs, but moves progressively into more academic functions.
 Students progress from passive to active language use.
 The components of the course include reading and study skills; speaking and listening activities; and grammar and composition.
 Grade does not count in GPA.
-Credit does not count in minimal hours toward a degree.
+Credit does not count in minimum hours toward a degree.

 ESP 082.
 Advanced ESL (3) is intended for students at a high-intermediate to advanced level of English proficiency and focuses on language skills needed for academic purposes.
 Students successfully completing this course will be able to give an oral, critical report; write a short, formal paper; and respond in essay form to questions related to a lecture.
 Grade does not count in GPA.
-Credit does not count in minimal hours toward a degree.
+Credit does not count in minimum hours toward a degree.

 ESP 100.
 Advanced ESL Writing (3) is intended for students at an advanced level of English proficiency and focuses on writing skills needed for a liberal arts education.
 Samples of effective writing are studied with accessibility to culturally diverse students in mind.
-Students write essays of narration, description, exposition, classification and argumentation.
-This course serves as the capstone for the English Support Program.
-Prerequisite: Permission of instructor and either 082 or TOEFL 500.
+Students write essays of narration, description, exposition, classification, and argumentation.
+Prerequisite: Permission of instructor and either 082 or TOEFL 500